Sending Centercode Feedback to External Systems via Webhook. Connect to Slack, issue trackers, custom endpoints, Salesforce, and more using Webhooks.

 The JSON Body field determines what will be sent from Centercode to your external system.
+Requirements are determined by your external system.
+This example is specific to Slack and its specific customized JSON usage.
 Please feel free to build upon the basic “text” requirement to include important feedback data:

 "text": "This is the text that will be sent to your Slack”

 Here’s a more advanced example of Slack’s formatting.
 Text within ((double-parentheses)) are Centercode’s dynamic tags.
 Refer this Slack API documentation for further advanced formatting help.

 The code above results in the Slack post below:

 Once your Webhook Macro is configured, you may use it to send feedback data to your external system at any time.

 4. Using Your Webhook